 The nasal cavity is surrounded by small paired (there is on each side of the face) air-filled spaces called paranasal sinuses that connect to the nasal cavity by small openings.
 Because the nasal cavity and sinuses are connected to each other, pathologists describe this area of the body as the sinonasal tract.
 The paranasal sinuses include the maxillary sinus, frontal sinus, ethmoid sinus, and sphenoid sinus.

-The inside of the nasal cavity and the sinuses are lined by specialized epithelial cells that form a barrier called the epithelium.
+The inside of the nasal cavity and the paranasal sinuses are lined by specialized epithelial cells that form a barrier called the epithelium.
 The tissue underneath the epithelium is called stroma and it is made up of blood vessels and small round structures called glands that make a substance called mucin.
-Pathologists use the word mucosa to describe tissue that includes both the epithelium and the stroma.
+The epithelium and underlying stroma combine to create a layer of tissue called sinonasal mucosa.

 Schneiderian papillomas often grow as finger-like projections outwards and can block the nasal passages.
-They can cause symptoms such as:
+As a result, the tumour can cause symptoms such as:

 Schneiderian papillomas are divided into three types – inverted, exophytic, and oncocytic – based on how the tumour looks when examined under the microscope.
 The tumour type is important because the inverted type is more likely to grow and damage surrounding tissues if it is not completely removed.
 The inverted type is also associated with a high risk for developing a type of cancer called squamous cell carcinoma.

-This is the most common type of Schneiderian papilloma.
-It most commonly affect adults over the age of 50 years.
-The most common locations for this tumour are the wall of the maxillary sinus and the lateral wall of the nasal cavity.
+Inverted Schneiderian papilloma is the most common type of Schneiderian papilloma.
+It typically affects adults over the age of 50 years and most arise from the wall of the maxillary sinus and the lateral wall of the nasal cavity.
 Less commonly, the tumour will start in the wall of the ethmoid, frontal, or sphenoid sinus.

-While they are considered a non-cancerous tumour, inverted papilloma can cause significant damage to surrounding tissues as they grow.
+While it is considered a non-cancerous tumour, an inverted Schneinderian papilloma can cause significant damage to surrounding tissues as it grows.
 This can include the cartilage of the nose and bones of the face.

 In addition, a small number of inverted papillomas can change over time into a type of cancer called squamous cell carcinoma.
 Because of this risk, the entire tumour should be removed and sent for pathologic examination.

-This type of papilloma tends to occur more often in people less than 50 years of age and is twice as common in men than women.
-It almost always starts on the medial wall of the nasal cavity near the septum.
+Exophytic Schneiderian papillomas occur more often in people less than 50 years of age and are twice as common in men than women.
+The tumour almost always starts on the medial wall of the nasal cavity near the septum.

 It is very rare for cancer to develop in this type of papilloma.

-This type of papilloma is more common in people over the age of 50 years and affects men and women equally.
+Oncocytic Schneiderian papillomas are more common in people over the age of 50 years and affect men and women equally.
 This type of papilloma is more likely to start on the lateral wall of the nasal cavity although it can also start on the wall of a sinus.